BaxterKrug/TimeTwister/README.md

-# Event Manager
+# TimeTwister

 *SK R&D — 2025 Edition*

-EventManager is a lightweight Flask application for running live events.
+TimeTwister is a lightweight Flask application for running live events.
 It lets staff control multiple event timers, post announcements, and display an optional image per event on a public-facing screen.

 ## Features